anna4fun/Python-for-Everybody/Leetcode/README.md

 4. leetcode 100 Same Tree(DFS) and leetcode 101 Symmetric Tree(BFS) are the same kind of problem: they both want to assert sub-trees are the same or not.

 ## 4. Binary Search

+1. Use two pointers to save which sub-section you are searching in.